dericko/sepharad-charts/README.md

 It's really just a slideshow...

-I'll turn it into a Next.js site when I have the time.
+I'll turn them into d3 charts when I have the time.

 ## Table of Contents
 1. [sacristan](#sacristan)